Researchers

 Q: I need access to the CMS-EMR linked data via NIA Data LINKAGE –what do I do?

-A: There is a separate application process for NIA Data LINKAGE that will need to be completed after you have completed your application to the LTC Data Cooperative and it has been reviewed and approved.
-Once approval has been received from the LTC Data Cooperative, the PI will receive a letter of approval which will need to be delivered to NIA Data LINKAGE to begin the application process.
-Their application process can be found here: https://www.nia.nih.gov/research/dbsr/access-or-share-linkage-data#access.
+A: There is a separate DUA request process for NIA Data LINKAGE that will need to be completed after your application to the LTC Data Cooperative has been reviewed and approved.
+Once approval has been received from the LTC Data Cooperative, the PI will be directed to complete the LINKAGE DUA request process and forms found HERE.

 Q: When can I get started?